Purple...Artist directory :: Purple Raven Art

 Purple Raven Art will specialise in unique, affordable, original art, local and Irish quality craft, a broad range of spiritual supplies &unusual gift ideas.
-We organise regular workshops run by professional artists throughout the year.

 | ||The gallery stocks a selection of local &Irish craft including hand thrown pottery, jewellery, hand made cards, textile art, mosaics, hand knits, stained glass &more.|

 | ||I believe art and spirituality are deeply connected going hand in hand so creating this addition to the gallery felt natural.
 This is just a taste of some of the items we stock.|

 | ||I try hard to source giftwear that you won't find easily elsewhere, so that when you buy, you really are giving something different.|

 | ||Aleksandara is from Poland, now living and working locally in Westmeath.
 Aleks is a trained tattoo artist. |

 | ||Brendan Leavy, is a self taught artist living in Co.
 Meath, working mainly with graphite pencil and charcoal.

 | ||Caoimhghin ÓCroidheáin (pronounced Kee-veen O Cree-awn) is an Irish artist who has exhibited widely around Ireland.
 His work consists of drawings and paintings and features cityscapes of Dublin, images based on Irish history and other work with social/political themes.

 | ||Jonathan has been with us in the gallery from the start.
 He had a background in fashion design and worked in his parents jewellery shop at a young age and the influence shows in his beautiful work.
 Each piece Jonathan creates is a unique design.|